stat545ubc-2021/mda-HarshSharma/MDA2.md

 ### Task 2.2: Reshaping my dataset

 I will make my dataset untidy (for my research questions) by making the tibble longer.
-For every parameter (such as radius, area, etc.) I will combine the three related cols ’\_mean’, ’\_se’ and ’\_worst’ into one column.
-Thus, for This will result in 12 cols from 32 cols originally.
+I will collapse all features (such as radius\_mean, area\_se, etc.) into one column.
+In another column I will have the (numerical) values associated to those features.
+Thus, this will result in a tibble with only 4 columns, with each row representing only one parameter of a single observation.
+That is, one row, will no longer have one complete observation data; which will be distributed over multiple rows (three to be exact).

 ``` r
 (cancer_long <- cancer_sample %>%